The Best Grass Seed for Washington

 Depending on the exact variety, fescue has low fertilization and watering needs, making it one of the most low-maintenance species of grass.
 Fine fescue is also shade - and drought - tolerant, so it stays green almost year-round, even in northern climates like western Washington.

-Fine fescue is a light green, bunching grass that does exceptionally well on lawns.
-It comes in five varieties, including hard fescue, sheep fescue, chewings fescue, creeping red fescue, and creeping red fescue.
+Fine fescue is a light green, bunching grass that does exceptionally well in lawns.
+It comes in four varieties, including hard fescue, sheep fescue, chewings fescue, and creeping red fescue.
 At first glance, its most notable features are:

 - Stays green longer throughout the year if maintained properly